 “As Buffet taught me,” says Spier, “it’s not enough to rely on one’s intellect to filter out the noise: you need the right processes and environment to do so.
 It has taught me that instead of trying to compete with others I should become the very best version of myself.”

 Yet, Buffett is not perfect either.
 Entrepreneur Jeff Pintar recalls a meeting with him where he said, “I haven’t made my last mistake.
 I have made many, and haven’t yet made my last.”
 Surrounding himself with competent people he can trust is one way of avoiding mistakes and also one of his strongest traits.
 “He gives the people he partners with the autonomy to run the business the way they deem fit.
 He has complete faith and trust in his staff,” says Pintar.
-He’s also not just throwing money at a cause because its fashionable, such as the US$9.5 billion in shares Buffett has already given to the Gates Foundation.
+He’s also not just throwing money at a cause because its fashionable, such as the US$9.5 billion in shares Buffett gave to the Gates Foundation.
 “This would just scratch the surface of a social problem,” notes Pintar.
 Instead, Buffett has seen the wisdom in combining generational wealth from the Gates and Buffett families to create a lasting legacy on a scale that has rarely been seen throughout history, if ever.
 It creates the staying power and longevity so coveted by Buffett and provides the capital to attract and retain the best talent to fuel initiatives for generations to come.

 Buffett acknowledges that he is a winner of the ‘ovarian lottery’ as he likes to put it.
 The fact that he was born a white, middle-class citizen of the United States at a time when business plans and strategies were openly given to those smart enough, and brazen enough, to ask for them.
 Investor Ken Shubin Stein, who has met Buffet on many occasions, explains that Buffett is acutely aware of societal structures and is very philosophical about it.
 “Imagine you are given the power to design the world any way you wish before you are born,” says Shubin Stein.
 “How the rich are treated versus the poor, how the fat are treated versus the skinny, how the disabled are treated versus the able-bodied.
 The only catch is that you don’t know where or how you’ll be born.”